Angel Lynn: Kidnapped woman's abusive ex has sentence increased

 "Miss Lynn is likely to be severely disabled, mentally and physically, for the rest of her life, and will be dependent on others for all aspects of her care," Dame Victoria Sharp, President of the Queen's Bench Division, said.

-She added the kidnap had been the "culmination of a pattern of abuse at the hands of Bowskill", who had been in a relationship with Miss Lynn for about a year.
+She added the kidnap had been the "culmination of a pattern of abuse at the hands of Bowskill".

+Bowskill was previously sentenced to three years and three months for kidnap, two years for coercive and controlling behaviour, and two years and three months for perverting the course of justice - after he put pressure on his mother to withdraw her police statement.

+These sentences were consecutive, meaning they were all added up to a total of seven and a half years.

 Follow BBC East Midlands on Facebook, on Twitter, or on Instagram.
 Send your story ideas to eastmidsnews@bbc.co.uk.